OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 Three days later, while they were still in pain, two of Jacob’s sons, Simeon and Levi, Dinah’s brothers, took their swords and attacked the unsuspecting city, killing every male.

 ## Genesis 34:26
-They put Hamor and his son Shechem to the sword and took Dinah from Shechem’s house and left.
+They killed Hamor and his son Shechem with the sword and took Dinah from Shechem’s house and departed.

 ## Genesis 34:27
 Jacob’s sons came upon the slain and looted the city, because their sister had been defiled.